-But for some people, where you sleep is an important part of the experience itself.
-And in recent years, with the rise of sites like Airbnb and Homeaway, you can find some truly unique and interesting places to stay a night.
+But where you sleep is an important part of the experience itself.
+And in recent years, you can find some truly unique and interesting places to stay a night.
 Forget the typical room with crappy old carpets, a wooden desk with the Book of Mormon in the drawer, and dim lamps.
 Nowadays you can break away from the usual hotel experience, and stay in a place you’ll never forget.

 For the adventurous traveller, who doesn’t mind being a bit out of the city centre, here’s our list of unique accommodation in Hong Kong that few people even know exist.